HamsterHugo/get_clean_data/Codebook.md

 X | Indicates that the measurement was taken along the x axis.
 Y | Indicates that the measurement was taken along the y axis.
 Z | Indicates that the measurement was taken along the z axis.

+## Study design

+The study is about human activity recognition using smartphones dataset.
+A group of 30 volunteers wearing a smart phone performed six activities, namely laying, sitting, standing, walking, walking upstairs and walking downstairs.
+The smart phone is of type Samsung Galaxy S II.
+Its embedded accelerometer and gyroscope captured 3-axial linear acceleration and 3-axial angular velocity at a frequency of 50 Hz.
+The sensor signals were pre-processed by applying noise filters.
+Further more, the signals were decomposed into a body acceleration and a gravity part.
+Finally the data were normalized to the interval [-1,1] and randomly partitioned into a training and a test set.
+According to the Assignment it was the task merge the training and test data set and to extract all measurements which were means or standard deviations.
+Finally one has to create a tidy data set which summarize the average of these measurements for each subject and activity.